Home

 The regional Information Governance Steering Group (IGSG) which is chaired by the Chairman of the Berkshire Local Medical Committee at the time of writing manages the agreement and the membership of the agreement on behalf of the members.
 The Administrator (Frimley Health NHS Foundation Trust at the time of writing) maintains and publishes the agreement documentation and supporting schedules and registers on behalf of the member organisations and IGSG.

-This agreement has been reviewed by Queens Counsel and in his opinion it is both lawful and fit for its purpose.
-A summary of the QCs opinion is attached below.
+This agreement has been reviewed by Solicitors and by King's Counsel and in their opinions it is both lawful and fit for its purpose.
+Summaries of their opinions can be found at the Legal Opinion Summaries page.

 This agreement builds on the success of the similarly structured prior agreements for the sharing of information for the provision of care and for secondary uses agreements in use since 2013 and replaces the current 2023 version of the agreement.
 The aims of the agreement are: